pearsonca/scala-commsim/index.md

 However, given the extreme heterogeneity in kinds for most social science questions, we contend that adopting the equation-based formalism to model those problems is fundamentally flawed.
-Yes, there are plenty of important numerical quantities.
+Yes, there are important numerical measurements.
 Yes, quantitative statistical analysis of the models is still important.

 But we should accept that many social science models are most naturally expressed